Enome/blog/002_decoupling_with_event_emitters/README.markdown

 ## Connecting it

 You now have an event emitter and a module with a listener but you still need to connect both parts.
 You may have noticed that my database library is inside an init function.
 I use this function to inject the event emitter into my module.
-You could just import the event.js directly or you could use a global variable if you don't mind that.
+You could just import the event.js module directly or you could use a global variable if you don't mind that.
 I like doing it this way so I have a list of all the modules that listen to events.

 To connect it I am using the same technique that I talked about in my previous [blog post](https://github.com/Enome/blog/blob/master/001_structuring_express_js_applications/example_app/app.js#L15) to register routes.
 When I wrote that, I thought 'Wow, this is great but where does it all come together?'.
 The answer is: in the app.js file.
 I register routes in my app.js.
 You can use the same to technique to register events.